 1. René Descartes (1596–1650)

 René Descartes is often called the “Father of Modern Philosophy” for a good reason.
 He changed the way people think about the world and their place in it.
-Born in a small French town, Descartes didn’t just stick to philosophy – he also made huge contributions to science and mathematics.
+Descartes was born in a small town in France.
+He didn’t only focus on philosophy.
+He also made important contributions to science and math.

 You’ve probably heard his famous phrase, “I think, therefore I am”.
 This simple yet powerful idea shows how he believed in starting with doubt and building knowledge step by step.
 His works, like Meditations on First Philosophy, are still studied today and help us question what we truly know.